Zel-hub7/hello-rails-back-end/README.md

 ## 📖 Rails API <a name="about-project"></a>

 **Rails API** is a Ruby on Rails API, serving as the backend for a full-stack web application.
-It offers the capability to fetch and display random greetings from a collection of messages.
+It offers the capability to fetch and display random greetings from a collection of messages.Here is a link to the Front end [Link](https://github.com/Zel-hub7/hello-react-front-end)
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>